Bencyramesh/CAN-to-Wi-Fi-Converter-Dongle-for-vehicle-Diagnostics/README.md

 ## Overview

-This project is a custom-designed CAN to Wi-Fi dongle intended for automotive applications.
+This project is a custom designed CAN to Wi-Fi dongle intended for automotive applications.
 The device is designed to receive CAN bus messages from a vehicle or CAN network and transmit the data wirelessly over Wi-Fi using an ESP32.

 The project focuses on learning and implementing automotive communication, embedded systems, and PCB design.